centreon/centreon-documentation/versioned_docs/version-23.10/health/centreon-agent.md

 Based on your monitored Centreon component, you can simply copy/paste the corresponding template to your `/etc/centreon-agent/conf.d` folder.

-#### Finalize Template Configuration
+#### Finalize template configuration

->For a Centreon Poller, log files are prefixed with the Poller’s name, so you need to adapt the Poller template:
+>For a Centreon poller, log files are prefixed with the poller’s name, so you need to adapt the poller template:
->Open the Poller template and replace all `POLLERNAME` placeholders in the “path” section with the actual Poller’s name.
+> Open the poller template and replace all `POLLERNAME` placeholders in the “path” section with the actual poller’s name.

 The templates provided will work out of the box with a standard Centreon installation.
 In case of doubt, you can locate the actual targeted log file and compare its path to the one written in your “path” section of the template.

 In case of errors, you will find detailed explanations of what happened within **centreon-agent**'s own logs in `/var/log/centreon-agent/centreon-agent.log`.

-#### Start Log Collection
+#### Start log collection

 Once your log collection is properly configured, you need to restart the agent with the following command: